gildani007/cicd-proof/README.md

 3. **Ingress** – Exposes the application via an HTTP endpoint.
 Use **round_robin** for the load balancing and healthcheck.
 4. **HPA (Horizontal Pod Autoscaler)** – Enables CPU-based autoscaling to dynamically adjust the number of pods based on workload demand.
 5. **ConfigMap** - Contains the nginx configuration, and the inject.sh script that creates the index.html.

-These Helm charts are deployed by a shared module within the helm_release component.
+The Helm charts are deployed by a shared module within the helm_release component.

 ----------